p-lleonart/website-from-scratch/src/modules/database/README.md

 Create a migration and then run it (more infos at the next section).
 And run it.

+The default database provider is SQLite, but you can choose to use PostgreSQL provider if you want by updating the app's config (change the ``PROVIDER`` and ``CONFIG``).

 You can edit the name of the database file by setting a `DATABASE_NAME` in your `.env` file.

 ## Migrations